ToxicFrog/doom-mods/README.md

 ### Armour Leech *(Player only)*

 Restores armour when you attack, by 2% per level of the damage dealt.

+### Beam *(Hitscan only)*

+Replaces the weapon's normal attack with a perfectly accurate beam that does reduced damage but goes through enemies.
+Increased level increases the damage dealt, with diminishing returns.

 ### Bouncy Shots *(Projectile only)*